-Course Intended Learning Outcomes (CILOs) Upon successful completion of this course, students should be able to:
+Course Intended Learning Outcomes (CILOs)

-No. CILOs Weighting 1 Explain the nature of pollution of air, water and soils; 20% 2 Explain the drivers, principles and methods of environmental 15% analysis; 3 Explain some key methods and techniques for pollution 15% measurement; 4 Relate the theories and measured pollution data to the 30% development of environmental regulations; 5 Apply the different pollution measurement techniques and 20% create the methodologies to analyze the data to solve the environmental problems independently and innovatively.
+No. CILOs Weighting 1 Explain the nature of pollution of air, water and soils; 20% 2 Explain the drivers, principles and methods of environmental analysis; 15% 3 Explain some key methods and techniques for pollution measurement; 15% 4 Relate the theories and measured pollution data to the development of environmental regulations; 30% 5 Apply the different pollution measurement techniques and create the methodologies to analyze the data to solve the environmental problems independently and innovatively.
+20%